ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 ## Managing Project Texts

-Because texts belong to projects, they are managed from the parent project's "texts" editor pane in the backend.
-From this view, you may ingest a new text, create text categories, assign texts to categories, change the order of texts, edit texts, and delete texts.
+Because Texts belong to projects, they are managed from the parent project’s “Texts” editor pane in the backend.
+From this view, you may ingest a new Text, create Text categories, assign texts to categories, change the order of texts, edit texts, and delete texts.

 ### Ingesting Texts

-When we add a text to Manifold, we refer to it as "ingesting" a text.
-The text ingestion process utilizes one of the available ingestion "strategies."
+When we add a Text to Manifold, we refer to it as “ingesting” a Text.
+The Text ingestion process utilizes one of the available ingestion “strategies.”

 #### What is Ingestion?